 In our research we therefore collaborate with strong partners worldwide.

-Also within the Leibniz Association, we cooperate with a range of partner institutions within the framework of Leibniz Research Alliances on a trans- and interdisciplinary level in order to jointly address urgent issues of the future.
+Within the Leibniz Association, we cooperate with a range of partner institutions on a trans- and interdisciplinary level in order to jointly address urgent issues of the future.

 The ZIM network "AgriPhotonics - Knowledge-based, site-adapted and sustainable plant production using optical methods", which was launched in January 2020, combines the expertise of about 30 partners from Germany and Israel.
 The aim is to offer a technology platform that enables individual applications with smart solutions in a timely and cost-efficient manner through intelligent system integration and sensor fusion.
 Network management is provided by Optec-Berlin-Brandenburg (OpTecBB) e.V.